ContactEngineering/SurfaceTopography/docs/contributing.rst

 =============

 Older tests are written using the `unittest` syntax.
-We now use `pytest` (that understands almost all unittest syntax), because it is compatible with the parallel test runner runtests_.
+We now use `pytest` (that understands almost all unittest syntaxes), because it is compatible with the parallel test runner runtests_.

 If a whole test file should only be run in serial